Analysts cheer Russia's X5 retailer's e-grocery IPO plans

 Upside in valuation

 X5 is hoping to tap into the current enthusiasm for Russian tech stocks.
-Sberbank notes that as X5 is currently valued at Enterprise Value/Ebitda multiples, and the online businesses are still to break even next year on Ebitda level, which leaves the market assigning no value to the segment.
+Sberbank notes that X5 is currently valued at Enterprise Value/Ebitda multiples, and the online businesses are still to break even next year on Ebitda level, which leaves the market assigning no value to the segment.

 "If the online businesses were valued separately on an Enterprise Value/Gross Merchandise Value basis, there would be massive upside for the stock," Sberbank CIB notes, seeing X5 as the top pick in the sector.

-Indeed, VTB Capital (Hold recommendation for X5) wrote on November 27 that its 12-month target price of $40 does not assign any value to the X5’s online operations and so the analysts see upside risks from an IPO or private placement of the online assets.
+Indeed, VTB Capital (Hold recommendation for X5) wrote on November 27 that its 12-month target price of $40 does not assign any value to X5’s online operations and so the analysts see upside risks from an IPO or private placement of the online assets.

 The stock is flat year to date and now trades on 2021 forecasted Enterprise Value/Ebitda of 6.3x, which VTBC sees as fair.